Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.SceneEvent.md

 <div class="markdown level1 summary">

-List of clients that timed out during a loading or unloading event Applies only to: S2C_LoadComplete S2C_UnLoadComplete
+List of clients that timed out during a loading or unloading event This is set for the following SceneEventTypes: LoadEventCompleted UnloadEventCompleted

 </div>